Aishahassan1/music-api-project/README.md

 ## Project description

-- I have built a musi API that allows people to register, login and access our music database.
-People will also be able to add tracks to the API too.
-One a user registers, with each login, they will be given an authorisation token.
+<p>I have built a music API called ISDB that allows people to register, login and access my music database.
+People can also be able to add tracks to the API.
+Once a user registers, with each login, they will be given an authorisation token of which they must use in order to be able to gain access to the database.<p>

 ## List of technologies used